angela1C/Applied-Databases-Project-2020/README.md

 ## Repository Content

 - This README file
-- A sub-folder containing the MongoDb queries in a Markdown file
+- A sub-folder `project_mongo` containing the MongoDb queries together with some comments in a Markdown file
-- A sub-folder containing the MySQL queries in a Markdown file.
+- A sub-folder `project_sql` containing the MySQL queries and some comments in a Markdown file.
-- A sub-folder containing the Python code for the Python application.
+- A sub-folder `py_app` containing the Python code for the Python application.
   1. `menu.py` contains the main menu for the application to interface with both the MySQL database and the MongoDb database.
   2. `mongo_connect.py` a module for connecting to the MongoDb database using the `pymongo` module.
   3. `mysql_connect.py` a module for connecting to the MySQL database using the `pymysql` module.

+- The final project specification PDF file
+- A PDF file and a notebook containing the question relating to database design and normalization.
 ## How to run the code